mna/pigeon/doc/vm.md

 ### API

 The API covered by the API stability guarantee in the doc will remain stable.
-Internal symbols not part of this API should use a prefix-naming-scheme to avoid clashes with user-defined code (e.g. π?).
+Internal symbols not part of this API will use a prefix-naming-scheme to avoid clashes with user-defined code.
+The prefix will be U+03E1 `ϡ` ([see here][bird]).
+This is an interesting choice because:

+* it looks a little bit like a bird.
+If you squint.
+* my font correctly prints it (DejaVu Sans Mono)
+* it is a valid letter that can start a Go symbol
+* it is considered lowercase/not exported
+* it is highly unlikely to clash with user code
+* you have to make a conscious effort to use a symbol that starts with this prefix, so accidental use of internal symbols is also highly unlikely.
+* it doesn't have any controversial meaning (looks like it [hardly has any meaning that we know of][sampi]).

 The accepted PEG syntax remains exactly the same, with the same semantics.

 ### Code generation